- Periodically monitor WAS logs for warning and error messages.

 - Set the maximum size of JVM

-logs to 256MB and maximum number of historical files to 4.
+logs to at least 256MB and maximum number of historical files to at

 - Set the maximum size of diagnostic

-trace to 256MB and maximum number of historical files to 4.
+trace to at least 256MB and maximum number of historical files to at

 - Change the hung thread

-reasonable for the application, and enable a limited number of thread
+for each application, and enable a limited number of thread dumps when

 first FFDC will print a warning to the logs.